High School Equivalency Preparation

 - Take a reading placement test (TABE) and score on a high school level

-- Attend an orientation session (which includes initial paperwork) at the Beltline Education Center
+- Attend a virtual orientation session (which includes registration paperwork) with the online Intake Specialist.

 - Complete an official test every 30 days

 High School Equivalency Program (HEP) for Migrant and Seasonal Farm Workers and Immediate Family